-Modern slavery is a crime and a violation of fundamental human rights.
-It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.
+Modern slavery is a serious crime that violates basic human rights.
+It can take various forms such as forced labour, servitude, slavery, and human trafficking.
+All of these involve a person's liberty being taken away by another to exploit them for personal or commercial gain

 Organisational structure